stjomd/tog/README.md

 ### Running on a physical device

 The iOS app is configured to send requests to `localhost`, which will not work if you're running the app on an iPhone.
-You will need to relay traffic through `ngrok` (already provided - no need to install).
+You will need to relay traffic through `ngrok`.
 In `/server/railway`, run:
 ```
-./ngrok http 8080
+ngrok http 8080
 ```
 `ngrok` will display an address for forwarding.
 Copy the secure (`https`) one, open `Info.plist` in Xcode and paste the address in the `SERVER_URL` field.
 As long as the server and `ngrok` are running, you can run the iOS app on a